Exploring Chameleon Alternatives & Competitors?

 4. HelpHero

 HelpHero is a simple, easy-to-use DAP product for creating product tours, interactive walkthroughs, and onboarding experiences without writing code.
-Users consistently rate it five stars on G2, it’s no-code by default, significantly cheaper than all the alternatives listed here, ($55 per month for up to 1k MAUs; $299 per month for up to 20k MAUs), and is a perfect entry-level solution for people who new to customer and user education.
+Users consistently rate it five stars on G2.
+It’s no-code by default, significantly cheaper than all the alternatives listed here ($55 per month for up to 1k MAUs; $299 per month for up to 20k MAUs), and is a perfect entry-level solution for people who are new to customer and user education.

-When your needs start getting more complex though, you might find it a little too simplistic for your needs, with limited in-app guidance, no self-help knowledge integrations, poor user analytics, and the apparent lack of user feedback tools.
+When your needs start getting more complex, though, you might find it a little too simplistic.
+It has limited in-app guidance, no self-help knowledge integrations, poor user analytics, and an apparent lack of user feedback tools.

 5. Pendo